-Thomas Mayer is a renowned financial expert and Founding Director of the Flossbach von Stoch Research Institute, one of the leading independent asset managers in Europe.
-He is a Senior Fellow at the Center of Financial Studies at Goethe Universität Frankfurt, where he is involved in research on European financial integration and current financial market issues.
-He also organizes the CFS Lecture Series “On the Order of Money”.
-Previously, Mayer served as Chief Economist of Deutsche Bank Group and Head of Deutsche Bank Research, where he advised Deutsche Bank’s management and key clients.
-Before that, he worked at Goldman Sachs, Salomon Brothers, the International Monetary Fund and the Kiel Institute for the World Economy.
-His book “Europe’s Unfinished Currency: The Political Economics of the Euro” was published in October 2012 by Anthem Press and won praise from central bankers and policy makers.
+Thomas Mayer is a renowned economist, author, and financial expert, best known as the Founding Director of the Flossbach von Storch Research Institute, one of Europe’s leading independent asset management research organizations.
+He is also a Senior Fellow at the Center for Financial Studies at Goethe University Frankfurt, where his research focuses on European financial integration, monetary policy, and global financial markets.
+At CFS, Mayer also curates and leads the “On the Order of Money” Lecture Series, which brings together leading economists and policymakers to discuss the future of the monetary system.
+Before establishing the Flossbach von Storch Research Institute, Mayer held several senior roles in global finance.
+He served as Chief Economist of Deutsche Bank Group and Head of Deutsche Bank Research, where he provided strategic economic insights and guidance to the bank’s management and key institutional clients.
+Earlier in his career, he worked with Goldman Sachs, Salomon Brothers, the International Monetary Fund, and the Kiel Institute for the World Economy, gaining deep expertise in international macroeconomics and financial markets.
+Mayer is also the author of the acclaimed book “Europe’s Unfinished Currency," which earned recognition from central bankers, policymakers, and economists for its in-depth analysis of the Eurozone’s structural challenges and future prospects.

 Thomas Mayer Professional Experience / Academic History